 HEALTHCARE EXPERIENCE REQUIREMENT

-At least 50 of the 250 hours must be from direct shadowing of a licensed physician assistant. is the form for PA shadowing.
+is the form for PA shadowing.
 Although this form does not need to be used exclusively, all prospective students will need to retain documentation and upload this documentation into CASPA.
 Documentation must be available for verification.

 This requirement may be met through paid or volunteer experiences.
 While shadowing a physician assistant or physician will meet this requirement, prior experiences where the applicant has assumed direct responsibility for patient care is preferred.